 This is who I am.

 While I was finishing the postproduction of my first film I made a terrible mistake: I sent an arrogant and disgusting email that I should never have written.
 The consequences were thousands of insults and death threats.
 People even encouraged me to kill myself.
-That email and its consequences made me grow up and changed who I was in deep ways.
+That email and its consequences changed who I was in deep ways.

 In 2013 I was granted the opportunity to tell my story at a TEDx talk.